univalidate/univalidate-spec/README.md

 This solves the problem of validation functioning differently between the frontend and backend of a system.

-This specification is currently in alpha and is subject to change drastically in the near future.
-Any contributions are welcome and should be raised as issues.
+This specification is an early draft and is subject to change drastically in the near future.
+Any feature requests or error reports should be raised as issues.

 ## Contents